How to Draw a Diagram of Frog Anatomy

 In order to correctly make a diagram of frog anatomy you could look at a biology book and find pictures of the inside of a frog, or you could do a frog dissection.
 Frog dissection sounds really gross, but once you get the frog opened it is really very cool.
 Inside the frog you will be able to see all of the frog anatomy for your diagram.

-When you are exploring the frog anatomy you will find things that you might recognize, like the frogís heart, brain, lungs and intestines.
+When you are exploring the frog anatomy you will find things that you might recognize, like the frogs heart, brain, lungs and intestines.
 But you will also find some surprising things out about frog anatomy like three eyelids on each eye.
 One of the eyelids is transparent, which means you can see right through it.
 The transparent eyelid is called the nictitating membrane.

 The intestines of the frog anatomy are really small compared to what you might think.
-If you have seen a diagram of human anatomy you know that the intestines look like a bunch of tubes that go on forever, but in frog anatomy the large intestine is one tube that kind of looks like a balloon that hasnít been blown up all the way, and the small intestines look like a short tube that is just curved in a few places.
+If you have seen a diagram of human anatomy you know that the intestines look like a bunch of tubes that go on forever, but in frog anatomy the large intestine is one tube that kind of looks like a balloon that hasnt been blown up all the way, and the small intestines look like a short tube that is just curved in a few places.

 Some of the tools you will need for a frog dissection are gloves, goggles and an apron, a dissecting needle, forceps, a dissecting tray, a plastic baggie and paper towels for clean up, and a pen and paper.
 Most importantly, you will need a teacher or other adult with you to do the frog dissection because the adult will need to use the scalpel to cut the frog open to start the frog dissection.
-Oh, and you canít do a frog dissection to look at the frog anatomy for your diagram of frog anatomy without the frog, can you?
+Oh, and you cant do a frog dissection to look at the frog anatomy for your diagram of frog anatomy without the frog, can you?

 Our articles are free for you to copy and distribute.
-Please give http://www.frog-life-cycle.com credit for the article.
+Make sure to give www.learnaboutnature.com credit for the article.

 Visit These Pages For